• Skip to primary navigation

 Gluten Free 'Boston' Style Brown Bread

-You can buy Psyllium husk powder for about $15 at Amazon.com.
+You can buy psyllium husk powder on Amazon.com.

 Chia seeds are used for everything from sprinkling into flour mixes to add a nutritional boost to substituting for an egg.
 From a nutritional perspective, chia seeds are as close to a ‘superfood’ as you can get.
 They are rich in Omega 3 fatty acids (more than 2.5 times that of flaxseed), protein and fiber, just to mention a few.
 On top of all that, they can be used as a binding agent too.